tldr-pages/tldr/pages/common/lighthouse.md

 `lighthouse --quiet --chrome-flags="{{--headless}}" {{https://example.com}}`

-- Generate a report using specific JSON HTTP Header key/value pairs to send in requests:
+- Generate a report, using the HTTP header key/value pairs in the specified JSON file for all requests:

 `lighthouse --extra-headers={{path/to/file.json}} {{https://example.com}}`

-- Generate a report for only specific categories:
+- Generate a report for specific categories only:

 `lighthouse --only-categories={{performance,accessibility,best-practices,seo,pwa}} {{https://example.com}}`